ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

        Libs: -L${libdir} -lboost_filesystem -lboost_system -lboost_timer -lboost_log -lboost_chrono -lboost_regex -lboost_thread -lboost_program_options
        Cflags: -isystem ${includedir}
        ```
-    2. Finally, because of a problem when compiling boost under C++20 (which PiTrac uses), add `#include <utility>` as the last include before the line that says “name space boost” in the awaitable.hpp file at /usr/include/boost/asio/awaitable.hpp”
+    2. Finally, because of a problem when compiling boost under C++20 (which PiTrac uses), add `#include <utility>` as the last include before the line that says “namespace boost” in the awaitable.hpp file at /usr/include/boost/asio/awaitable.hpp”
        1. `sudo vi /usr/include/boost/asio/awaitable.hpp`
        2. This is a hack, but works for now.